Grislow/KnowledgeBase/resources/glossary.md

 ## Native
 Something designed to work with a particular system, meaning it can use that systems resources with minimal overhead.

+## Network Architecture
+The framework of a computer network.
+A diagram consisting of all resources and how they are connected.

+This includes:
+* cabling
+* connections and their types(wireless, LAN etc.)
+* physical layout of the network
+* protocols
+* various hardware devices

 &nbsp;
 # O

 ## Object
 A value in memory that can be referenced through an identifier.

-__Javascript__: A wrapper that contains 0 or more key-value pairs which are called properties.
+__JavaScript__: A wrapper that contains 0 or more key-value pairs which are called properties.
 Properties values can be of any data type.
 If a value is not assigned to a property it is automatically set to `undefined`.
 If a value is a function then it represents a method.
 Properties keys can be of type String or Symbol.

 ## Object Oriented Programming
 A programming paradigm that involves: